Scrappyz/Utilities/docs/path/Enums/SizeMetric.md

 | Megabyte | returns the size in megabytes |
 | Gigabyte | returns the size in gigabytes |

+Specifies what unit of measurement to use in file sizes.

 ## Example
 ```
 #include <iostream>